openshift/cincinnati/docs/design/cincinnati.md

 }
 ```

 A simple example of this directed acyclic graph can be seen in Figure 1.
 In this example, four versions were released (`1.0.0`, `1.1.0`, `1.2.0`, and `1.3.0`).
-After releasing `1.1.0`, it’s discovered that there is a critical bug and this version is subsequently removed from the graph.
+After releasing `1.1.0`, it is discovered that there is a critical bug and this version is subsequently removed from the graph.
 Because of this, it will not be possible for clients who are currently running `1.0.0` to update to `1.2.0`.

 <figure align="center">
   <img src="figures/cincinnati-1.svg" alt="Figure 1: A visualized DAG with three groups and a broken release" />